-- 69. Powers of Parliament to make laws.

-- 70. Special powers of Parliament in relation to emergencies.

-- 71. Special powers of Parliament when s.
-86 of this Constitution has been contravened.

-- 72. Powers of Parliament conferred by Regional law.

-- 73. Powers to make grants of money, etc., for any purpose.

-- 74. Implementation of treaties, etc.

-- 75. Titles of honour, etc.
+- 69. Powers of Parliament to make laws. - 70.
+Special powers of Parliament in relation to emergencies. - 71.
+Special powers of Parliament when s.
+86 of this Constitution has been contravened. - 72.
+Powers of Parliament conferred by regional law. - 73.
+Powers to make grants of money, etc., for any purpose. - 74.
+Implementation of treaties, etc. - 75.
+Titles of honour, etc.

+Constitution of the Federation

+ARRANGEMENT OF SECTIONS-continued

 - 76. Income tax and estate duty.

-- Trade and commerce.
+- 77. Trade and commerce.

 - 78. Banks and banking.

-79. Electricity and gas.
+- 79. Electricity and gas.

-Authorities empowered to administer trusts and estates.
-80.
+- 80. Authorities empowered to administer trusts and estates.

-Exhibition of cinematograph films.
-81.
+- 81. Exhibition of cinematograph films.

-Exemption from Regional taxes with respect to mining.
-82.
+- 82. Exemption from regional taxes with respect to mining.